JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 }
 ```

-# Creating Relationships Between Entities You Own And Entities You Do Not
+# Creating Relationships Between Assets You Own and Assets You Do Not

-The goal is to create relationships between an entity that you own
+The goal is to create relationships between an asset that you own
-an another that you may not own.
+and one you do not own.

-The concentp of ownership in the J1 platform determines what you see.
+The concept of ownership in the J1 platform determines what you see.
 Without knowing
 how to form relationships, it may be unclear why your data does not appear in the graph.

 What is not obvious when viewing the graph is that the graph you see is the